dblstallion/s3eAndroidController/README.md

 This is an Android gamepad/controller extension API for the Marmalade C++ and Marmalade Quick SDKs.

-Currently, it is only supported on Amazon FireTV and is a polling based API (not event driven).
-Those are because it just uses Amazon's GameController lib.
+Currently, it supports:
+- Up to 4 controllers on Amazon FireTV
+- 1 conroller on other Android devices
+- Polling API for buttons and analog sticks
+- Event API for buttons (not sticks)

+On Fire TV, it uses Amazon's GameController lib.
 GameController.jar is in the extension but is just a stub that relies on device libs which are only on the Fire TV.
-Currently the extension fails to initialise (safely) on other Android devices by checking for the lib existing (catches expected exception).
+On other devices it uses some custom code.

 Amazon's API is from their Fire TV SDK (see https://developer.amazon.com/appsandservices/solutions/devices/fire-tv/docs/gamecontroller-api)

 C++ extension is based on s3eFireTV extension by dblstallion https://github.com/dblstallion/s3eFireTV

-Mostly this is just renamed atm and tidied up but I'm planning to add generic Android controller event support and later integrate this into a cross-platform controller module for C++.
+Compared to s3eFireTV, s3eAndroidController adds:
+- Generic android support for 1 controller
+- Callbacks/events for button presses
+- Quick/Lua wrapper
+- C++ and Lua example app projects

 The Quick API is a simple wrapper around the C++ one, with the usual shortened naming scheme.
-The plan is to later integrate into Quicks event system.
+Quick version supports all the C++ features.

+### IwGameController

+I've recently created
+That wraps this extension and other ones and also provides a Quick wrapper.
+IwGameController is not well tested yet but will be the preferred API rather than using this directly.
+The quick APIs are almost identical (you could just define androidController to gameController or vice-versa, so easy to try one and swap!)

 Custom activity requirement
 ---------------------------